 So, for example, a recipe that has been pinned may just have the description you added to it, but if you apply for rich pins on Pinterest then Pinterest will grab more information from your site and make it available on the Pin.
 These sorts of pins help engage users.

 Canva has a Pinterest template which is the optimal size for Pinterest, too (735 px x 1102 px) so you don’t have to worry about your pins being too small, wide, or long for Pinterest.

-If you are a bit overwhelmed with idea of making your pins from scratch then don’t worry.
+If you are a bit overwhelmed with the idea of making your pins from scratch then don’t worry.
 Here’s a way to find beautiful Pinterest-ready templates:

-Step 1: Go to Canva
+Step 1: Go to Canva:

 Step 2: Click “Find Templates” on the Bottom Left Corner